jaspector

 Permit payments are routed through the city's GovernmentWindow payment site, but the public payment page reviewed did not publish permit-specific payment rules or accepted payment methods.

-How to Schedule
+How to schedule

-Typical inspection sequence: The public record confirms issuance, inspection, and then Certificate of Occupancy for occupiable projects.
+Typical sequence: The public record confirms issuance, inspection, and then Certificate of Occupancy for occupiable projects.
 A fuller city inspection sequence was not publicly posted.

-Do I need a building permit in Trenton, GA?
+01 Do I need a building permit in Trenton, GA?

 Trenton requires building permits for new construction, renovations, and additions to existing buildings.
 The public portal publishes separate permit applications for building, electrical, plumbing, HVAC, gas, sign, mobile or modular home, sewer tap, Certificate of Occupancy, and other listed permit types.

-How much does a building permit cost in Trenton, GA?
+02 How much does a building permit cost in Trenton, GA?

+Building permit fees in Trenton, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly posted.
 Trenton's building and trade applications collect project cost, which suggests valuation is used at least as an intake data point..

-How do I apply for a building permit in Trenton, GA?
+03 How do I apply for a building permit in Trenton, GA?

-1. Confirm the project is inside Trenton city limits 2.
+To apply for a building permit in Trenton, GA, follow these steps: 1.
+Confirm the project is inside Trenton city limits 2.
 If the project involves a new commercial or business facility, contact Trenton City Hall or the Building Inspection Department before construction 3.
 Submit the appropriate permit application through Trenton's iWorQ portal or contact City Hall for in-person routing 4.
 Provide the required project, property, applicant, contractor, valuation, and work-description information 5.
 For new construction, obtain related outside approvals including a Dade County electrical permit and, in most cases, a septic system permit from the Dade County Health Department 6.
 After permit issuance, schedule inspections through the iWorQ existing-permits function or by contacting City Hall 7.
 After construction is complete and the facility passes inspection, apply for a Certificate of Occupancy before occupying the building

-How do I schedule a building inspection in Trenton, GA?
+04 How do I schedule a building inspection in Trenton, GA?

-Other cities in Dade County
+Other jurisdictions in Dade County.

-View all Dade County jurisdictions →
+All Dade County jurisdictions →